technoon-org/technoon.org/lesson_1/tutorial.md

 ## Committing a new file

-Now let's add a first entry into your journal.
+Now let's add a first entry into your blog.
 Open a new file called `entry_1.md` in the `nano` text editor:

 > TIP: You could use any text editor to create this file, but we'll